antoninchadima/antoninchadima/README.md

 - Servers are arranged in high availability cluster using Proxmox Virtual Environment
 - Servers are using Ceph storage in a 40Gb/s QSFP+ mesh network
-- Virtual servers are using LXC containers and KVM virtual machines
+- Virtual servers are using LXC containers and KVM virtual machines *(to save some resources, we are using lot of containers)*
 - Do you want to see some live data from my servers?
 - **Click on the images to get online data!** *(visualization is using InfluxDB and Grafana)*